renpy/renpy/sphinx/source/gui.rst

 -------

-Sliders are a type of bar that is used in the preferences screen to allow the player to adjust a value with a large number of properties.
+Sliders are a type of bar that is used in the preferences screen to allow the player to adjust preference with a large number of values.
-By default, the gui only uses horizontal sliders, but games with more complicated interfaces may also use vertical sliders.
+By default, the gui only uses horizontal sliders, but in-game code may also use vertical sliders.

 Sliders are customized with the following images:

-gui/slider/horizontal_idle_bar.png
-gui/slider/horizontal_hover_bar.png
-gui/slider/vertical_idle_bar.png
-gui/slider/vertical_hover_bar.png
+gui/slider/horizontal_idle_bar.png, gui/slider/horizontal_hover_bar.png, gui/slider/vertical_idle_bar.png, gui/slider/vertical_hover_bar.png
     Images used for vertical and idle bar backgrounds in idle and hover states.

-gui/slider/horizontal_idle_thumb.png
-gui/slider/horizontal_hover_thumb.png
-gui/slider/vertical_idle_thumb.png
-gui/slider/vertical_hover_thumb.png
+gui/slider/horizontal_idle_thumb.png, gui/slider/horizontal_hover_thumb.png, gui/slider/vertical_idle_thumb.png, gui/slider/vertical_hover_thumb.png
     Images used for the thumb - the movable part of the bar.

 The following variables are also used: